nicoRogalski/cng-hello-backend/README.md

 ## In progress:

+### Database
+- Add postgress to docker-compose and add required envs

 ### Security
 - Implement parsing of jwt secret from oidc provider

+### Monitoring
+- Setup grafana that the dashboard is predefined

 #

 ## To be done:

 ### Database
-- Add postgress to docker-compose
 - Setup Table with a migration tool
 - Add Gorm and implement persitance
-- Add ressource only docker-compose for local development

 ### Rest
 - Add api as generated from openapi.yml